Leonidas studied Sport Business and Innovation MSc and now works for Panathinaikos Basketball Club in Greece.

 What’s your favourite thing about Loughborough University London?

 The University offered lots of opportunities for us to be engaged with and made us feel so comfortable from the first weeks of the term.

 What helped you choose Loughborough University London?

-Why did you decided to study your course?
+Why did you decide to study your course?

-The programme I study combines my top two areas of passion – business and sports.
+The programme I studied combined my top two areas of passion – business and sports.